 Kerrey Reconsiders Bid for 3d Term

 OMAHA, Neb.
-(AP) _ U.S. Sen. Bob Kerrey says he’s reconsidering whether to run for a third term after receiving a job offer in New York City.
+(AP) _ U.S. Sen. Bob Kerrey says he’s reconsidering whether to run for a third term because he has received a job offer in New York City.

-Kerrey declined to reveal the details, but the New York Daily News reported today that he has been asked to be president of the New School University.
+Kerrey declined to reveal details of the job offer, but the New York Daily News reported today that he has been asked to be president of the New School University.

 ``We have several candidates,″ university spokeswoman Carmen Ashhurst said when asked about the report. ``We have not discussed who the candidates are.″

-Kerrey said a year ago that he would not seek the Democratic nomination for president because he intended to concentrate on another run for the Senate.
+Kerrey said a year ago that he would not seek the Democratic nomination for president because he intended to concentrate on another run for the Senate, where Republicans hold a 55-45 majority.

 ``I’m very happy doing what I’m doing, but this offer unexpectedly came my way,″ he said Thursday. ``It provoked interest that surprised me and caused me to do a little more thinking about what I want to do.
 Do I want to continue to serve in the Senate from age 57 to 63?″